projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.6.1/sesame.yaml
 ```

-This will remove the IngressRoute CRD, and both the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove the IngressRoute CRD, and both the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.5.1 to 1.6.1 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.5.1 to 1.6.1 changes manually.
-The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.6.1` tag.
+The YAML files referenced in this section can be found by cloning the Sesame repository and checking out the `v1.6.1` tag.

-The Contour CRD definition must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Contour API:
+The Sesame CRD definition must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Sesame API:

 ```bash
 $ kubectl apply -f examples/sesame/01-crds.yaml